jrshah3/ENPM662-project-2/README.md

 ros2 launch quadruped_robot display.launch.py
 ```
 ### 10.Visualize robot in Pybullet
-To visualize the robot in Pybullet, run the following file in python
+To visualize the robot in Pybullet, run the following file in python installing Pybullet library with pip install Pybullet
 ```bash
 Pybullet.ipynb
 ```